How to Connect to a VPS Step by Step Guide

 FAQS (Frequently Asked Questions)

-Do I need to know how to code to use a VPS?
+Should I be aware of how to code to use a VPS?

 What is a VPS, and why should I use it?